The 10 Best Shooting Rests

 video play icon

 This wiki has been updated 32 times since it was first published in December of 2016.
 There is no better way to sight in a rifle than by using a stable shooting rest.
 These devices minimize recoil and allow for minute adjustments that can nearly eliminate the errors invariably made when a firearm is supported by an unassisted shooter.
 Many help with safer, more accurate use of handguns as well, while also being small enough to easily transport to the range or even out in the field.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. BOG FieldPod